 you can arrange this by ringing the parish secretary during office hours:

-church commitments, each wedding rehearsal will be limited to thirty minutes
+commitments, each wedding rehearsal will be limited to thirty minutes

 only.
 Return to Contents